-Alicia began making radio as a seven-year-old in rural upstate New York using two cassette recorders and appropriated material from Casey Kasem’s American Top 40.
-Twenty years later, she began her real-world radio career as a reporter and producer for NPR’s On the Media.
+Alicia Zuckerman began making radio at around seven years old in rural New York State using two cassette recorders and appropriated material from Casey Kasem’s American Top 40.
+It was a couple more decades before she started getting paid to make radio, as a reporter and producer for NPR’s On the Media.